Collection: Fruit Trees

 The easiest fruit trees to grow

 For maximum crops with minimum effort, pick one of our growers’ easiest fruit trees.
-These are the tried and trusted varieties that will give you a good crop year after year, winning RHS awards and more importantly, our growers’ seal of approval!
-Fruit tree experts John and Josh grow over 100 varieties a year for easy growing and fantastic flavour, they recommend Discovery (eating) and Grenadier (cooking) apples, Williams and Conference pears and Victoria plums.
-They’re cold hardy, disease resistant and light on the pruning duties.
+These are the tried-and-trusted varieties that will give you a good crop year after year, winning RHS awards and more importantly, our growers' seal of approval!
+Our fruit tree experts grow over 100 varieties a year; for easy growing and fantastic flavour, they recommend 'Discovery' (eating) and 'Grenadier' (cooking) apples, 'Green Williams' and 'Conference' pears and 'Victoria' plums.
+They’re hardy to the cold, disease-resistant and light on the pruning duties.
 What’s more, they’ll produce plentiful crops earlier than most.

 Growing fruit trees in pots